 The Growth Mindset—an Excellent Example of a Problem Turned to Opportunity

-The good news is that if we reframe them in a positive light, problems can be a powerful catapult for ingenuity and richness in our lives, business, and relationships.
-It isn't difficult, but it takes a brand-new perspective.
+The good news is that if we reframe our challenges in a positive light, problems can be a powerful catapult for ingenuity and richness in our lives, business, and relationships.
+It isn't difficult, but it takes a brand-new perspective and focused attention.
 Here's a story to illustrate this mind shift:

 Problems Are the Voice of a Better Way!

 We can choose to put our attention on the problems or on the opportunities hidden inside.
-By reframing problems, we open a window to fresh air and brighter light.
-It doesn't matter if it's a grumpy spouse or an angry teen in our family life or an upset customer or a declining product line in business; these are cues for exploring opportunities for growth.
+By reframing problems, we open a window to brighter light.
+It doesn't matter if it's a grumpy spouse, a rebellious teen, a declining product line in business, or an upset customer; these "annoyances" are clues for exploring opportunities for growth.

 Steps to Convert Problems to Opportunities